-Build custom fleet management software
+Build custom fleet management software and software for fleet maintenance

-At Acropolium, we understand the difficulty of coordinating fleet management activities.
+Through years of logistics software development at Acropolium, we understand the difficulty of coordinating fleet management activities.
 We also know that the right software can help you improve operational efficiencies, increase the lifecycle of vehicles, and maintain compliance.

 That’s why we advocate for a system that enhances the productivity of your fleet while reducing expenses.

-Our experienced engineers can create fleet management software that seamlessly integrates real-time GPS tracking, vehicle diagnostic, driver safety monitoring, route optimization, and fuel management.
 We’re here to help you understand the process of fleet management software development and remove productivity bottlenecks based on the real-life logistics solutions we’ve built since 2013.

-Telematics tracking
+Telematics Tracking

 Monitoring and communicating driver behavior, location, fuel consumption, and other data helps telematics devices improve the efficiency of fleet operations.
 By including telematics in your fleet tracker software development process, you can centralize and improve the visibility of fleet data.
 This will allow you to automatically record vehicle data, receive fault alert notifications, and sync odometer readings.

-Artificial intelligence (AI)
+Artificial Intelligence (AI)

 Big Data and 5G